 What was my experience on the Spearhead Traverse, if not one of having the mountains, a sudden lack of trust in my own skiing skills, and the heavy load on my back beat me into a sort of quiet and humbling submission?

 It’s interesting how the force of gravity can shape and dictate our ability to move through tough landscapes.
-Of course I know that light is might and I tend to consider myself a bit of a weight weenie.
+Of course I know that being light is might and I tend to consider myself a bit of a weight weenie.
 But just how utterly exhausted I could be from carrying a few days’ worth of food, camping, glacier, and ski gear – it’s something I thought I’d knew.
 I mean, I had done it before.
 Yet, the Spearhead taught me otherwise.

 I’ve had a good roll that season.
 During a two-week high pressure window that December, I suddenly found myself diligently ticking some objectives off the bucket list.
 As an ex couch potato that is still wondering how she managed to stumble head-first into this life, I felt almost apprehensive at how far I was able to push it.
 But at the same time, finally being able to confidently refer to myself as a reliable adventure partner instilled a new sense of pride in me.
-Still, those reached summits and that one day I cracked 3,000m of elevation gain meant nothing as I dragged myself up toward the Tremor-Shudder col, my exhaustion and frustration pushing me ever closer to the absolute brink.
+Still, those summits I had reached and that one day I cracked 3,000m of elevation gain meant nothing as I dragged myself up toward the Tremor-Shudder col, my exhaustion and frustration pushing me ever closer to the brink.

 In hindsight I can blame my physical state on that first day of the traverse to our rushed demeanor and subsequent lack of fueling.
 Our late start forced us to keep the pace up.
 Without adequate food intake, I just hit the dreaded wall.
-Not the one Trump wants to build to keep out fictitious “bad hombres” but the one endurance athletes fear; no matter how fit and strong you are, you cannot go on anymore.
+Not the one Trump wants to build to keep out fictitious “bad hombres” but the one endurance athletes fear; no matter how fit and strong you are, you cannot go on.
 Unless you snail-pace it.
 And as much as I know that I reached that point because of poor planning more than anything, in the moment I felt weak as I lagged behind my friends.
 They had already crossed over the col!
-As this most dreaded feeling of mine (that I am holding the group back) settled in, I felt overwhelmingly disappointed at myself.
+As this most dreaded feeling of mine (that I am holding the group back) settled in, I felt overwhelmingly disappointed in myself.

 That same morning, despite an early wake-up in some snowmobile club’s gravel parking lot, we didn’t get to the top of Blackcomb’s Showcase T-bar until about noon.
 Figuring our way around an unfamiliar, busy place and trying to figure out where to park – a rather unnerving task when you don’t want to come back to a towed vehicle after 3 days spent in the mountains with no means to change out of your ski boots – took way longer than we thought.
 We felt rushed.
 There was no way to leisurely enjoy the walk that day.
-Luckily a trail was broken in for us until we reached Trorey Glacier.
+Luckily a trail had been broken in for us until we reached Trorey Glacier.
 Then, it became up to us to put down a track.
 This happened on the west side of Mount Pattison where we tried to take a shortcut via a small col to reach Tremor Glacier.
 The small slide that Luke set off brought us back onto the usual route, contouring the mountain from the south.
 The absolute whiteout we then entered made navigation difficult.
 It also made it much more stressful – traveling through white clouds on white glaciers is by no means a fun time.
 We eventually reached what we thought was a ridge down onto Tremor Glacier.
 Luckily, we were bang on, and we fully left this shapeless, timeless space and returned to a looming end of day which showed us the way up and over the icefield and to the next col, the sunset in our necks.

 Hitting the wall hard right off the bat on a multi-day ski traverse is, looking back at it, definitely something I do not recommend.
 Without being able to really recover at all over night due to the reality of glacier camping at 2,600m above sea level (on Platform Glacier to be exact, roughly the highest point of the traverse), this just set the tone for the rest of the trip and I carried the exhaustion with me like some kind of additional weight.